matheusDrumond/matheusDrumond/README.md

 # 👋 Hello!
 I’m Matheus!

 - 🔭 Front-end developer and aspiring software engineer
-- 🌱 Enhancing my Programming skills, focused in Javascript, but also improving my software development abilities with CS50
+- 🌱 Enhancing my Programming skills, focused in Web, but also improving my software development abilities with CS50
 - 🌎 Advanced English speaker and currently learning German

 # 🚀 About Me